Grey Gardens: References in other works

+On Rugrats, season 2, episode 15, "The Case of the Missing Rugrat", Tommy is misplaced by Grandpa and "adopted" by two elderly eccentric sisters living in a mansion named "Grey Gardens."

+The Rufus Wainwright song "Grey Gardens", from his 2001 album Poses, contains a sample of film dialogue as well as additional film references in the lyrics.

-Canadian rock band Stars' song "The Woods" from their album Heart contains samples of dialogue from the film.
+The Canadian rock band Stars song "The Woods", from their 2003 album Heart, contains samples of dialogue from the film.

 The Comedy Central Roast of Joan Rivers (2009) featured a joke by comic impressionist Mario Cantone that Joan and her daughter Melissa starred together in a TV movie titled Grey Gardens.

 On NBC's The New Normal, season 1, episode #2: "Sofa's Choice" (2012), a character impersonates Little Edie.

 In the Season 5 episode "Mrs. Donaghy" on NBC's 30 Rock, Tina Fey's character Liz Lemon does an impersonation of Little Edie.
 She later explains: "It [was] my imitation of Drew Barrymore's impression of that crazy lady."

-Grey Gardens has been mentioned on RuPaul's Drag Race more than once: in season 4, contestant Sharon Needles dressed as Edie for a cat-themed magazine cover; and in season 5, episode 5: "Snatch Game", contestant Jinkx Monsoon participated in a Match Game–style challenge impersonating Little Edie.
+On RuPaul's Drag Race, season 4 contestant Sharon Needles dressed as Little Edie for a cat-themed magazine cover; season 5 contestant Jinkx Monsoon impersonated Little Edie on Snatch Game.

 In 2015, the IFC series Documentary Now! featured a Grey Gardens parody called "Sandy Passage."
 The episode was written by Seth Meyers and stars Bill Hader and Fred Armisen as "Little Vivvy" and "Big Vivvy" respectively.